 - Abandoned houses are serving us really well right now.
 We're getting absentees, but it's only in our top 15 zip codes and people who owned the property for more than 20 years.
 So we really niched it down.
 That's another good list for us.

 - We're sending out to a list of where the properties are defaulted on their taxes and they have property violations both together.
 So you talk about a good distressed seller… they have a housing code violation and they are defaulted on their taxes.

-We’re sending postcards and letters out to them, those are some of the lists that are bringing sellers to the surface the best for us.
+out to them, those are some of the lists that are bringing sellers to the surface the best for us.

 I would wager that in your market in Salt Lake City, if you were to do some of that after finding out what your buyers are into, you're going to find some stuff that's going to be a good fit for them.

 I think something else to consider—Justin, do you ever experiment with putting handwritten bandit signs out in the neighborhood of your properties even though you probably have a buyer?

 Yeah, we do—I mean not all the time, but we do it frequently.

 Now I'm talking about signs to sell a house